 We’ve always got an open ear for what Oprah Winfrey has to recommend, and her list of reads is no exception.
-The 65-year-old actress, television host, producer and philanthropist’s original book club started as a segment on her beloved chat show.
-But now, she shares reviews, must-reads and interviews online for books such as Michelle Obama’s Becoming, An American Marriage by Tayari Jones and Ayana Mathis’s The Twelve Tribes of Hattie.
+The 65-year-old actor, television host, producer and philanthropist’s original book club started as a segment on her beloved chat show.
+But now she shares reviews, must-reads and interviews online for books such as Michelle Obama’s Becoming, An American Marriage by Tayari Jones and Ayana Mathis’s The Twelve Tribes of Hattie.

 Follow her recommendations at oprah.com.

 We all need a little more sunshine in our lives, right?
 (Well, for those of us living in the UAE, this is strictly figurative.)
-And Reese Witherspoon is promising to deliver on that with her round-up of monthly reads.
+And Reese Witherspoon is promising to deliver just that with her round-up of monthly reads.
 As a segment of her Hello Sunshine production company, the Legally Blonde star turned Gone Girl producer lists a monthly historical fiction read.
 Recent novels include The Secrets We Kept by Lara Prescot, which tells the story of secretaries turned spies in the USSR during the Cold War.